Frequently Asked Questions

 Will I need plastic surgery for the surplus skin when I have lost a lot of weight?

 That is not always the case.
 Plastic surgery is most beneficial a year or two after the operation since the skin will sometimes mold itself around the new body tissue.
 Give the skin the time it needs to adjust before you decide to have plastic surgery.

 Is it true that the LAP-BAND® System seems "tighter" in the morning?

 This is a fairly common feeling, especially for people with a LAP-BAND® Adjustable Gastric Banding System that is snug or just after an adjustment.
 During the day, the water content in the body changes and this may cause the LAP-BAND® System to feel "tighter" some of the time.
 Some women have also noticed that the LAP-BAND® System feels tighter during menstruation.

-Will I feel hungry or deprived with the LAP-BAND® System?
+Will I feel hungry or deprived with the LAP-BAND® System or the gastric sleeve?

-The LAP-BAND® System helps you eat less and feel full in two ways-first by reducing the capacity of your stomach, and second, by increasing the time it takes food to get through the digestive system.
+The LAP-BAND® System and the Gastric Sleeve helps you eat less and feel full in two ways-first by reducing the capacity of your stomach, and second, by controlling your hunger.
 After a small meal, the amount of which varies from person to person, you should feel full.
 If you follow the nutrition guidelines when you choose your food and then chew it well, you should not feel hungry or deprived.
-Remember that the LAP-BAND® Adjustable Gastric Banding System is a tool to help you change your eating habits.
+Remember that the procedure is a tool to help you change your eating habits.